Confusing Words Clarified: Group H; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 Jill's mother said, "I have to halve the last piece of chocolate with your sister."

-2. The part of a gun-lock that hits the primer or firing pin and causes the gun to shoot: When he pulled the trigger of the gun, the hammer caused the bullet to fire and to leave through the barrel.
+2. The part of a gun-lock that hits the primer or firing pin and causes a gun to shoot: When he pulled the trigger of the revolver, the hammer caused the bullet to fire and to leave through the barrel.

-3. One of the padded wooden pieces of a piano that hits a string when the player presses a key: When a musician depresses the keys of the piano, each hammer hits a tuned string that produces music.
+3. One of the padded wooden pieces of a piano that strikes a long piece of wire that is fixed across a musical instrument, like a harpsichord, when the player presses a key: When a musician depresses the black or white pieces of wood at the front of the piano, each hammer hits a tuned string that produces music.

-2. To use a striker that is covered in felt and that causes the piano strings to vibrate: "Mary, if you keep hammering the piano keys, you might actually be hammering some good tunes."
+2. To use a striker that is covered in felt and that causes the piano strings to vibrate: Mary's mother commented, "Mary, if you hammer the cembalo keys, you might actually be hammering some good tunes!"

-3. To hit something or someone in a very forceful way: The people in this area can be sure that the next hurricane will hammer many more towns.
+3. To hit something in a very forceful way: The people in this area can be sure that the next hurricane will hammer many more towns.

-4. To keep talking about something or trying to get something done: Julia apparently will continue hammering her political opponent for his failure to cut taxes.
+4. To keep talking about something or trying to get something done: Julia apparently is hammering her political opponent for his failure to cut taxes.

 No matter where Sally goes, it's amazing how many people she sees who are yammering on their cell phones.